Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 “And of the others?
 Where are they?”

 “Gone.
 To wander the world until I summon them.”

 “And what of these others who remain bound?
-Had

-you waited, I would have freed them also.”
+Had you waited, I would have freed them also.”

 “What care I of these others?
 I am free now, and in a body again!
 What else matters?”

 “I take it, then, that your promised assistance means nothing?”

 “Not so,” replied the demon.
 “We shall return to this matter in, say, a lesser moon or so.
 The idea does appeal to me.
 I feel that a war with the gods would be a very excellent thing.
-But first I wish to enjoy the pleasures of the 8esh for a time.
+But first I wish to enjoy the pleasures of the flesh for a time.
 Why should you begrudge me a little entertainment after the centuries of boredom and imprisonment you have wrought?”

-LORD OF LIGHT 155

 “I must admit, however, that I do begrudge you this use of my person.”